joerivanveen/bloembraaden/README.md

 Set `install` to `true` in the config and go to:

 `https://your_main_domain.tld/?admin_email=name@domain.tld&admin_password=difficult`

+👍 since 0.16.x you can provide the following ENV variables in lieu of the insecure querystring and just visit `https://your_main_domain.tld/`

+    BLOEMBRAADEN_ADMIN_EMAIL=name@domain.tld
+    BLOEMBRAADEN_ADMIN_PASSWORD=difficult
+    MAIN_URL=your_main_domain.tld

 Bloembraaden will contact the database and setup a first ‘instance’.

-Please use an actual difficult password.
+⚠ Please use an actual difficult password.
 Do not forget these credentials, because you will not be able to login without them.

 Go to `https://your_main_domain.tld/__admin__/` and login with the credentials you just provided.